Williams College is affiliated with the Columbia University Combined Plan in Liberal Arts and Engineering.

 - Can Advanced Placement (AP) or International Baccalaureate (IB) courses count toward the Columbia prerequisites?

 Yes, but you will need to document your AP or IB coursework thoroughly to Columbia.
-See the Williams Supplement to the Curriculum Guide for a more complete discussion.

 - Will my Williams financial aid follow me to Columbia?